-For centuries, intellectuals, writers, musicians, and artists have flocked to the City of Love and Lights, a trend that holds true even today.
+For centuries, intellectuals, writers, musicians, and artists have flocked to the City of Lights, a trend that holds true even today.
 After taking some time to soak in the iconic historical sites, stunning architecture, world-famous art, and mouthwatering cuisine, take a day trip outside of French capital to one (or more) of the many extraordinary heritage sites just outside of the city.
 Whether you are a wine lover, history buff, art aficionado, or traveling with kids, these excursions are sure to be worth your while.

 Here are our top ten places to visit on a day trip from Paris.

 The once sleepy country village gained fame in the 17th century when Louis XIII built a hunting lodge there, which his son, Louis XIV, later converted into an opulent palace.
 In 1682, Versailles became the headquarters of the government until the Revolution.
 Visit the King and Queen’s apartments, the Royal Chapel, the Royal Opera, and the Hall of Mirrors, an expansive gallery lined with shimmering mirrors.
 Take in the exquisite royal gardens designed by the renowned landscape architect André Le Nôtre, with the manicured hedges, reflecting pools, and marble sculptures.
 If you visit during the summer, be sure to catch the music and fountain shows on Saturdays and Sundays.
 Join our Half-Day and Full Day Versailles tours to learn about the majestic estate from Context experts in history and art history.